neelsoumya/getting-_started_data_science/README.md

-* If you get stuck or want to learn the basics consult the free ISLR book
+* If you get stuck or want to learn the basics of statistics, consult the free ISLR book

     * https://www.statlearning.com/s/ISLRSeventhPrinting.pdf